LOGIN / JOIN

 VIEW DETAILS

-Since its inauguration in 1962, India’s first planetarium has designed and presented more than 300 astronomical projects dealing with various aspects of astronomy, astrophysics, celestial and space sciences and even mythology.
-Immerse in its visual displays, interactive exhibits and sign up for classes at its state-of-the-art seminar hall.
+Since its inauguration in 1962, Birla Planetarium - India’s first planetarium - has designed and presented over 300 programmes spanning astronomy, astrophysics, celestial studies, space science and mythology.
+Engage with its visual shows and interactive exhibits or attend sessions and lectures hosted at its well-equipped seminar hall.

 VIEW DETAILS